-At last I have a visual reference to help.
-There is something hopeful about taking down the old calendar and putting up a fresh new one.
+There is something hopeful about taking starting a new page on a new calendar.
 Sure, this is just a mental trick but for those of us who are visual thinkers, these symbolic gestures make a difference.
 Out with the old – in with the new; clear the slate; get a fresh start; whatever the expression – it works for me.

 The key is to get past the gestures and expressions and do the hard work: take action; not just action for the sake of action (an easy trap for me) but meaningful, purposeful action.